GaelGirodon/markdown-to-document/README.md

-The `--highlight-style` option can receive the name of a [Hightlight.js style](https://github.com/highlightjs/highlight.js/tree/master/src/styles) (file name without extension, e.g. `solarized-dark`) or the path to a custom style file (a local path or a HTTP URL).
+The `--highlight-style` option can receive the name of a [Hightlight.js style](https://github.com/highlightjs/highlight.js/tree/master/src/styles) (file name without extension, e.g. `monokai`) or the path to a custom style file (a local path or a HTTP URL).

 #### Additional features